Autostraddle

-Autostraddle is a queer and trans-owned online magazine and social network for lesbian, bisexual, and queer women (cis and trans), as well as non-binary people and trans people of all genders.
+Autostraddle is an American online magazine and social network for lesbian, bisexual, and queer women (cis and trans), as well as non-binary people and trans people of all genders.
 The website is a "politically progressive queer feminist media source" that features content covering LGBTQ and feminist news, politics, opinion, culture, arts and entertainment as well as lifestyle content such as DIY crafting, sex, relationships, fashion, food and technology.

 Autostraddle was founded in 2009 by Riese Bernard, the current CEO and CFO, and former Design Director Alexandra Vega.
 In June 2020, Kamala Puligandla succeeded Bernard as editor-in-chief.
 In June 2021, Carmen Phillips was named the new editor-in-chief.
 In August 2023, Autostraddle was acquired by For Them, with Kylo Freeman as CEO.
 In July 2024, Phillips stepped down as editor-in-chief.

 The site received 400,000 unique visitors and 2 million views per month in 2012.
 In 2016 these numbers had risen to one million unique visitors and 3.5 million views per month.
 In 2023, the site received 2.5 million unique views per month.
 The website received GLAAD's Outstanding Blog Award in 2015, and was nominated in 2013, 2014, and 2018.

 History

 Riese Bernard founded Autostraddle in March 2009 with Alexandra Vega, the website's former Design Director.
 She wanted to create a website for queer women that was unlike other sites that existed at the time.
+The initial site focused on the fandom surrounding The L Word, and it was soon viewed as a popular lesbian blog by publications like Rookie and Vice.

+Autostraddle became known as a website focusing on queer publishing, especially on stories beyond cisgender men.
+According to Lauren Theisen, Autostraddle covers similar material to publications like Bitch, The Hairpin, The Toast, and Feministing, although these sites have shut down.
+Autostraddle also had similarities to AfterEllen and Jezebel before those sites evolved.'

+In 2012, Autostraddle began hosting a sleepaway camp for queer adults called A-Camp.
+Concerns by people of color and trans attendees about their treatment at camp by white, cisgender campers and leaders were eventually publicized in 2019.
+This led to the camp's hiatus and Autostraddle's attempt to diversify their leadership, adding new subject editor positions and appointing the publication's first Black editor-in-chief, Carmen Phillips.
+Phillips served in the role from 2021 – 2024.

-The senior team currently consists of Kylo Freeman, Riese Bernard, Kayla Kumari Upadhyaya, and Drew Burnett Gregory.
+The senior team currently consists of Kylo Freeman, Riese Bernard, and Kayla Kumari Upadhyaya.

+In 2025, Autostraddle launched its first print issue.